 Is God Personal Or Just A First Cause?

 This is the Deist’s position, and it is an intellectually serious one.
-The evidence from physics and philosophy establishes — at most — a first cause: something uncaused, eternal, non-physical, and of sufficient power to produce the universe.
-This cause may be impersonal.
-It may be something like a fundamental principle of existence, a necessary ground of being, without any of the characteristics we associate with personhood — without awareness, without intention, without love.
+The evidence from physics and philosophy establishes, at most, a first cause: something uncaused, eternal, non-physical, and of sufficient power to produce the universe.
+The cause may be impersonal.
+The cause may be something like a fundamental principle of existence, a necessary ground of being, without any of the characteristics we associate with personhood.

 The Deist accepts the cosmological and fine-tuning arguments and stops there.
 The God of the Deist is the watchmaker who set the universe in motion and stepped back.
 The question is whether there is reason to go further.